-- 2. To have the solution modules of the position and force problems of the driving mechanisms and Assur groups within the generation principle of the mechanism. - 3.
-To have the geometry (dimensions) of the equivalent driving mechanisms and Assur groups withing the generation principle of the mechanism as pointed out in section 2.5.2.
+- 1. To know the generation principle of the mechanism as pointed out in section IV-A. - To have the solution modules of the position and force problems of the driving mechanisms and Assur groups within the generation principle of the mechanism. - 3.
+To have the geometry (dimensions) of the equivalent driving mechanisms and Assur groups withing the generation principle of the mechanism as pointed out in section IV-B.